Suleman-Elahi/TwitterAutoReplyBot/README.md

 This Twitter bot uses Tweepy, a Python module to deal with the Twitter API.

 Successfully tested and ran with Python27, running on Windows 10, build 15063.726

+Run as a cron job or via Task Scheduler to automatically reply to certain tweets of your interest.

 A lot of updates are coming, cheers !!!!

 ## Update 1: